 Plotting in SunPy¶

-SunPy makes use of matplotlib for all of its plotting needs as such tries to follow the matplotlib plotting philosophy.
+SunPy makes use of matplotlib for all of its plotting - as such, it tries to follow the matplotlib plotting philosophy.
 It is therefore useful to go over how matplotlib works as background.

 1. Matplotlib Tutorial¶